willystw/tabunganku/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 ### Add New User
 Creating a user data is the prerequisite to start Tabunganku FE.
-To do this, hit `/users/add` with the payload
+To do this, start the service and hit `/users/add` with the payload
 ```json
 {
     "username": "<username>",